jpcano/M101JS/README.md

 # M101JS
-My answer to the exercises in MongoDB for Node.js Developers
+My answers to the exercises in [MongoDB for Node.js Developers](https://university.mongodb.com/courses/M101JS/about).